Brazil hikes interest rates again to regain market confidence

 However, central bank President Alexandre Tombini threw cold water on those expectations by saying on August 19 that the steep rise in the yield of interest rate future contracts was excessive.
 The bank also launched a $60 billion intervention program to halt the plunge of the real, which has been one of the worst performing currencies in the world this year.

+The likely normalization of monetary policy in the United States has added to inflationary concerns in Brazil, a country ravaged by bouts of hyperinflation in the 1980s and 1990s.
+Although analysts do not expect inflation to get out of control, authorities are under pressure to contain any surge in prices.

+Finance Minister Guido Mantega has blamed the Fed for fueling a "mini-crisis" with mixed messages - about winding down or not, its liquidity expansion program (quantitative easing).

-Adding to the uncertainty in global markets is a likely military strike by the United States and allies on the Syrian government, which is accused of using chemical weapons against civilians and rebels.
+Adding to the uncertainty in markets is a likely military strike by the United States and allies on the Syrian government, which is accused of using chemical weapons against civilians.

-(Additional reporting by Luciana Otoni, Asher Levine and Silvio Cascione; Editing by Andrew Hay)
+(Additional reporting by Luciana Otoni, Asher Levine and Silvio Cascione; Editing by Andrew Hay and Carol Bishopric)